vigneshkb7/vignesh-i-p-roadmap/javascript/docs/interviewquestion.md

 A cookie information stores on your compouter by a website you visit.

 9. how to maintain state in http as http is a stateless protocol ?

+10. Default exports ==> default exports are useful to export only a single object, function,variables. we can use any name to import.

+11. Named exports ==> named exports are useful to export several values.

+12. using named and default exports at same time

+export { fun as default,x,y,square}